Cappi Ireland is one of Australia’s leading and most sought after Costume Designers.

 Cappi has worked for some of the best directors in Australia, on some of the most awarded projects.
 Her film and television credits are impressive and varied.

-Recently Cappi finished work on Glitch 2, the second series of the acclaimed drama Glitch by Matchbox Pictures/NBCU, co-produced by Netflix.
+Cappi recently finished work on Glitch 3, the third series of the acclaimed drama Glitch by Matchbox Pictures/NBCU, co-produced by Netflix.
 Cappi designed the first series in 2014 and second series in 2017.
 In 2018, Cappi designed costumes for Ride like a Girl, Rachel Griffiths’ directorial debut starring Teresa Palmer.

-In 2016 Cappi completed work on Matchbox Pictures/NBCU TV series, Seven Types of Ambiguity.
-She also designed Newton’s Law, an 8-part ABC series by the producers of Phryne Fisher.
+In 2016 Cappi designed Matchbox Pictures/NBCU TV series, Seven Types of Ambiguity and Newton’s Law, an 8-part ABC series by the producers of Phryne Fisher.

 In 2015 Cappi also designed Matchbox Pictures/NBCU TV miniseries Barracuda, for which she has also received a 2017 APDG Award Nomination for Costume Design in a TV series.